-I learned this technique by reading a well-know local food preservationist/writer, Jan Roberts-Dominguez in the Oregonian in the 1990′s.
-I actually taught myself to can using some of her articles and many of her recipes are my favorites even now.
+I learned of this technique for drying tomatoes from well-known local food preservationist writer, Jan Roberts-Dominguez in the Oregonian newspaper in the 1990s.
+(I actually taught myself to can using some of her articles and many of her recipes are my favorites even now.)

-However, about a month ago, I came across a newsletter that said the National Center For Home Food Preservation was no longer recommending storing dried tomatoes in olive oil.
-Why?
+However, in 2010 I came across a newsletter that said the National Center For Home Food Preservation was no longer recommending storing dried tomatoes in olive oil.

 You can imagine I was NOT happy with this.
 Especially since:

-- The tomatoes are dried and don't contain "water droplets” and
+- The tomatoes are dried and don't contain "water droplets."

 But mostly I wasn't happy with this because when I tried to research this new recommendation, I wasn't able to find any other site or research to back up this claim.

-9/3/11 update: I found this information that mirrored my own from the 2010 book, How to Store Your Home-Grown Produce: Canning, Pickling, Jamming, and So Much More by John and Val Harrison:
+I found this information that mirrored my own from the book, How to Store Your Home-Grown Produce: Canning, Pickling, Jamming, and So Much More by John and Val Harrison: